wigging/pythonic/_posts/matplotlib/matshow-plot.md

 ---
-title: Matshow plot with Matplotlib
+title: Matshow Plot with Matplotlib
 date: May 10, 2023
 ---